tmhanon/tmhanon.github.io/README.md

 # tmhanon.github.io
-This is a simple website for Tristan Hanon, PhD Student in Agricultural and Resource Economics at UC Davis.
-It is intended to host basic information, including a CV, links to previous work, and links to current projects.
+I'm Tristan Hanon, an agricultural economist with Dairy Program in the USDA Agricultural Marketing Service.
+I provide analysis to support the Federal Milk Marketing Order system and work to facilitate the efficient marketing of milk and dairy products.